 Usually a minister, deputy minister, or senior adviser.
-Their gravitas is critical to building momentum around your fledgling lab.
-They should see how the lab fits into their professional mission in government.
+Their gravitas is critical to building momentum around

 The Doer

 Junior innovators (often students).
 Excited by the mission and want to learn new skills.
 You need them to run prototype projects and do the day-to-day, like managing social media.